Satopanth Tal

 Satopanth Tal is a lake in Uttarakhand, India, located in the midst of snow-capped peaks at an altitude of 4600 m above sea-level.
 The lake is considered to be of religious significance to the local people; residents of Mana village throw the ashes of the dead in the lake.

+Description

+The lake is triangular with a diameter of about 500 yards.
+The circumference of the lake is around 1200 yards.

 Geography

-Located in the midst of snow-capped peaks at an altitude of 16,000 feet from sea level, Satopanth Tal is 22 km ahead of Badrinath.
+Located in the midst of snow-capped peaks at an altitude of 16,000 feet from sea level, Satopanth Tal is 22 km from Badrinath.
 Balakun Peak, Kuber Top, Mt.
 Nilkantha, and Mt.
 Swargarohini are the peaks visible en route.
 The lake remains under snow from the end of September to the middle of May or sometimes end of June.
 The normal summer temperature remains around 12 °C in day and 7 °C to −5 °C in night, while the winter temperature may drop to even −25 °C in day and −36 °C in night.

 Popular beliefs

 Many people believe that the Trimoortis, viz, Brahma, Vishnu and Mahesh, bathe in the lake in an auspicious day.
 Also some types of birds are found here, which pick up the pollutants of the lake and thus keep the lake clean.
 These birds are not found anywhere.
 The local belief is that they are the Gandharvas disguised, who guard the lake against evils.